Law with Criminology

 We will discuss two recent 'constitutional revolutions': the Human Rights Act 1998 and the devolution settlement.
 Then we will look at the theory and practice of judicial review of administrative action.
 Finally, we will look at the issue of police powers and their legitimate use

-European Union Law
+European Union (EU) Law and the UK

-This module gives you a general introduction to European Union Law, dealing with the structures and institutions of the EU, the obligations imposed upon the EU Member States, and the rights conferred upon EU citizens.
+This module gives you a general introduction to European Union law, dealing with the structures and institutions of the EU, the obligations imposed upon the EU Member States and the rights conferred upon EU citizens.

 Land Law